firefinancialservices/slate/source/index.md

 }
 ```

-Lists are returned in a specific format (a *Fire List*).
+Lists are returned in a specific format (a *fire.com list*).
 An object containing some metadata about the list and the list itself is provided.

-Fire List Meta Data | Desc
+fire.com List Meta Data | Desc
 ------------------- | ----
 `total` | The total number of items in the list.
 `{itemTypes}` | Varies depending on the type of items in the list, but contains an array of `{itemType}`s.